ggellene/request-as-promised/readme.md

 * **Syntax**: I've worked to maintain the existing syntax of request.
 Convenience functions like `defaults` and `get` are present and work as expected.
 * **Why not?**: Reinvention is a good thing.
 It's been an interesting project, and there's few better ways to learn than by implementing something yourself.

+For a wordier explanation, check out the [blog post](https://gregorygellene.com/blog/request-as-promise/)

 ## Should I use it?

 Sure.
 I'll be using it myself for some projects.
 However, in researching this project I came across [got].
 I'll be seriously considering it as an alternative to request where I can, and you should too.